A Hierarchical Architecture for Neural Materials: Discussion and Conclusion

 \section{Discussion and Conclusion}

 \mypara{Limitation and future work} To integrate our neural reflectance models into physics-based Monte Carlo rendering frameworks, efficient importance sampling techniques for these models need to be developed---which we think is an important problem for future investigation.
+Our model only captures direct illumination with a single light bounce and the global illumination is another interesting future work.
+Besides, due to the larger footprint required by the convolution layer. our method is slightly slower than the original method which could be optimized.

 Further, adopting our technique to improve the accuracy of the more recent neural reflectance model~\cite{kuznetsov2022} (with better silhouettes) is worth exploring.

 Lastly, generalizing our technique to introduce neural BSSRDFs (that can capture subsurface scattering) can be beneficial to many future applications.